AleWet/Particle-Simulation-Verlet-Integration/README.md

 - R to reset camera movement
 - Spacebar to apply a central force to all particles (press and hold)
 - Mouse Left Click to apply an attractive force centered on the cursor
-- Mouse Right Click to apply a repuslive force centerd on the cursor
+- Mouse Right Click to apply a repulsive force centered on the cursor

 **ImGui Interface**
-This part is still being developed, at the moment you can interact with the following parameters:
-Background and border colors, Border width, Visualization mode (Velocity/Temperature), Bulk or Stream spawning methods, Particle count control, Stream speed and initial velocity (for Stream mode), Reset Button: Restart the simulation with current settings
+Most simulation parameters can be adjusted in real-time via the ImGui interface, including rendering settings and physical constants.

 ## Known Issues & Limitations
-- **Performance Limit:** The simulation struggles with more than **7500 particles** with 8 substeps (with debugger).
+- **Performance Limit:** The simulation struggles with more than **15,000 particles** with 8 substeps.
 - Particles aren't stable when stacked on top of each other.

 ## Contribution